-Project Completed Ongoing Postponed Not Accomplished Comments Create an Urban Redevelopment Plan.
+Economic Development Project Completed Ongoing Postponed Not Accomplished Comments Create an Urban Redevelopment Plan.
 X Create a Revitalization Area Strategy and apply for funds to assist with implementation of the Urban Redevelopment Plan.
-X Received CDBG grants in 2019, 2020, 2021, (need to be completed) The RAS has been completed.
-This will be reworded in the new work program as Apply for funds to assist with implementation of the Urban Redevelopment Plan.
+X CHIP has been stalled with the contractors.
+Revieved CDBG grants in 2019, 2020, 2021, (need to be completed) The RAS has been completed.
 Provide the RC with a list of important City locations and events for inclusion in the regional database of historic landmarks, festivals, and attractions.
-X

-Project Completed Ongoing Postponed Not Accomplished Comments Evaluate public buildings like community centers to determine which may be improved to become a "Broadband Ready" site under the ACE Act and apply for funding.
+X I Broad dban d Project Completed Ongoing Postponed Not Accomplished Comments Evaluate public buildings like community centers to determine which may be improved to become a "Broadband Ready" site under the ACE Act and apply for funding.
 X Adopt a resolution stating that Warrenton desires to be fully served by broadband capability through broadband deployment.
-X Participate in East GA Broadband Initiative with Warren County and other jurisdictions to install fiber optic cable for business and residential use.
-X
+X Participate in East GA Broadband Initiative with Warren County and other jurisdictions to install fiber optic cable for business and residential X